loudonadam/bonsai-tracker-react/README.md

    first time it runs.
 Whenever an IP address is available (auto-detected or supplied via `HOST_IP`), the helper injects `VITE_API_BASE_URL=http://<HOST_IP>:8000/api` into `.env.local` so the React app and your phone/tablet all talk to the same FastAPI instance.
+If your computer has multiple adapters (for example Ethernet + Wi-Fi) and a device connects through a different LAN IP than the one detected, the browser will automatically fall back to the host that served the UI so API calls continue to work without touching `.env.local`.
 5. Wait for the banner that prints both `http://localhost:5173` and the network URL (`http://<HOST_IP>:5173`).
 Open either address from your desktop browser (and the network URL from other devices).
 Hot reload works the same